How Much it Costs to Get a Kitchen Fitted

 3. Sink

-Expect to pay around £100 for your sink fitting and anything from £170 to £220 for the plumbing, such as changing the taps etc. In total, this should take from two to four hours.
-Again, this depends on whether your sink is large or stainless steel.
+Expect to pay around £100 for your sink fitting and anything from £170 to £220 for the plumbing, which might involve changing the taps, replacing piping, and checking drain systems.
+In total, this should take from two to four hours, depending on the specifications of your new new sink.
+If you opt for a more complicated mixer or spray tap with a special finish, or a boiling water tap, the plumbing work will likely take longer than a simple faucet installation.

-For a basic kitchen mixer taps you’ll pay £20.
+Taps are just as variable in price, it all depends on your preference and budget.
+For a basic kitchen mixer tap, you’ll pay about £20.
 For a high-end designer version, you can pay as much as £200.
-Pull-out spray taps cost from £100.
+Or if you’re after a pull-out spray tap, these options cost typically cost £100 or more.

 4. Plastering

-A plastering job on your kitchen (often this involves skimming areas where units etc have been removed), can cost up to £60 per square metre.
-This can take as little as six hours, up to three days if there’s a lot to skim.
+A plastering job on your kitchen (often this involves skimming areas where units and appliances from the original kitchen have been removed), can cost up to £60 per square metre.
+This can take as little as six hours, but up to three days if there’s a lot to skim.

 5. Tiling